stgm/scientific-programming-1/41 Statistics/10 NormalDistribution/10 NormalDistribution.md

 #### Assignment 1: distribution of lengths of all women

-Schrijf een programma `statistiek_opdracht1.py()` waarin je 1 miljoen random getallen trekt uit de normaalverdeling die de lengte van vrouwen in Nederland beschrijft.
-Maak een grafiek van al deze random lengtes.
-Gebruik hiervoor een histogram met bins die elk een breedte van 0.5 cm hebben.
-Hou bij het trekken van de random lengtes bij hoeveel vrouwen een lengte hebben die groter is dan die van de gemiddelde man.
-Print aan het eind van het programma dit percentage lange vrouwen met 2 decimalen nauwkeurigheid.

-Create a program `statistics_1.py` in which you generate 1 milion random numbers from the normal distribution that describe the length of women in the Netherlands.
+Create a program `statistics_1.py` in which you generate 1 million random numbers from the normal distribution that describe the length of women in the Netherlands.
 Create a graph of all these random lengths.
 Use a histogram for the graph with bins that are 0.5 cm large.
-While generaton random lengths, keep track of how many women have a length greater than that of the average man. `Print` at the end of the program what the percentage tall women is, with a precision of 2 decimals.
+While generating random lengths, keep track of how many women have a length greater than that of the average man. `Print` at the end of the program what the percentage tall women is, with a precision of 2 decimals.

 {: .language-python}
     The percentage tall women (taller than 184 cm) is X.XX percent